paulbmiller/MilesTraveled/README.md

 We can choose to run multiple combinations by modifying these variables at the end of the script:
 - n_input: number of timestamps used for predictions)
 - n_preds: number of predictions (size of the test set)
-- epochs: number of training epochs
+- epochs: number of training epochs (for the LSTM model)

 ## Remarks
 ### LSTM